reactjs/ar.react.dev/src/content/learn/removing-effect-dependencies.md

 </Sandpack>

 Instead of reading `count` inside the Effect, you pass a `c => c + 1` instruction ("increment this number!") to React.
 React will apply it on the next render.
-And since you don't need to read the value of `count` inside your Effect anymore, you can keep your Effect's dependencies empty (`[]`).
+And since you don't need to read the value of `count` inside your Effect anymore, so you can keep your Effect's dependencies empty (`[]`).
 This prevents your Effect from re-creating the interval on every tick.

 </Solution>